 The "customer is king" is a motto you've surely seen and heard.
 In ecosystems, this focus is critical since all innovative initiatives are directed towards the customer.
-Moreover, the customers as well as other collaborators are actively contributing to new product/ service/ business model development.
+Moreover, the customers as well as other collaborators are actively contributing to new product, service or even a business model development.

-But where does customer focus come from and how should firms understand it?
+But where does customer focus come from and how should firms interpret it?